Johannes4Linux/Linux_Driver_Tutorial/README.md

 4. Some info about Device Files, Device Numbers, Block and Character Devices
 5. Create a Character Device in a Driver
 6. Linux Kernel log levels
+7. Implement open and release functions for character devices

 ## More Information